 The properties available for the side panel depend on which type of panel you choose in the Content dropdown field.

 However, two properties are the same irrespective of the type of side panel you choose:

-Automatically activate right side panel: This option lets you take greater control of your workflow by linking the side panel with a corresponding side panel on the right side of the screen.
-Thus, when you access one side panel containing archives, a corresponding side panel on the right side of the screen will open to make it easy to send files to the actions it contains.
+Automatically activate right side panel: This option gives you greater control of your workflow by linking the side panel with a corresponding side panel on the right side of the screen.
+Therefore, when you access one side panel containing archives, a corresponding side panel on the right side of the screen opens to make it easy to send files to the actions it contains.

-Never collapse: Normally, when clicking on the label of an active side panel, the entire side panel collapses into the side of the screen to make more room for thumbnails.
+Never collapse: Normally, when you select the label of an active side panel, the entire side panel collapses into the side of the screen to make more room for thumbnails.
 However, if the Never collapse option is selected, the side panel cannot be collapsed this way.
 (You can still remove the side panel entirely from view through the options in the View menu.)

-Remember last width: When this option is selected, FotoStation will remember the width of the side panel when you switch from one panel to another.
+Remember last width: When this option is selected, FotoStation remembers the width of the side panel when you switch from one panel to another.
 This way it is possible to adjust the width of each side panel individually.